Milton Abbas Local History Group

 We need to compare and overlay these maps with modern aerial or satellite images.

-We need to locate the old roads and tracks before Lord Milton moved them.
+Clive Barnes has located the old roads and tracks before Lord Milton moved them.
 They need to be plotted using GIS so that we can understand the routes that pilgrims and travellers took.

 Recording